federgraph/RiggVar-RG38/doc/Form-Actions.md

 - assign a *long caption* in unit RiggVar.FB.ActionLong.pas
 - register the Name of the action in RiggVar.FB.ActionName.pas
 - add the action to a group in unit RiggVar.FB.ActionGroup.pas
-- register a new group in RiggVar.FB.ActionGroups.pas
+- if new group, register the group in RiggVar.FB.ActionGroups.pas

 Now you are ready to
 - assign the action to a button on the button frame